apostrophecms/apostrophe-documentation/docs/reference/modules/apostrophe-pieces/README.md

 a promise is returned.
 ### convert(*req*, *piece*, *callback*) *[api]*
 Convert the data supplied in `req.body` via the schema and update the piece object accordingly.
+If `req.convertOnlyTheseFields` is present, touch only the fields present in that array.
 ### afterConvert(*req*, *piece*, *callback*) *[api]*
 Invoked after apos.schemas.convert by the `insert` and `update` routes